|About Alliances Tribal Pages

-Here it is - an attempt at describing the descendants and affiliations derived from...
+SO HERE IT IS - an attempt at describing the ancestors, descendants and affiliations derived from the families of...

-(2) The Dyson Family who settled in Point Chevalier.
+(2) Dyson (Amy) who settled in Point Chevalier.

-(8) The Nash, Wheeler and Weller Families of UK and NZ.
+(6) Nash, Wheeler and Weller of UK and NZ.

 (b) Security of personal information is always on my mind.
-After chatting around, on the 31 Oct 2020, the security level of our Tribal Pages was switched from "Medium" to "High" and all other Family Tree information removed from the homepage.
-This means that uninvited persons entering the website can see only this homepage.
+After chatting around, on the 31 Oct 2020, the security level of our Tribal Pages was switched from "Medium" to "High" and all other Family Tree information (appart from the headings) were removed from this homepage.
+This means that uninvited persons entering the website can see only this homepage AND...

 At security level "High", only invited persons (guests, members and administrators) can view any other information on our website by using their own password which nobody else should have access to.
 Those persons that have already been invited and given access to the "Alliances" Family Tree have the confidence of the facilitator who sees them as trustworthy, enthusiastic about their family tree and keen to preserve the security of the information.
 After the Inauguration of the Council of Contributors on Wednesday 11th November 2020, any further invitations will need to be confirmed by the Council of Contributors.